kbaistrocchi/pong-game/README.md

 **Rules**

 To score, get the ball past your opponent's paddle.

-If the ball hits the yellow star, the winning player loses 2 points and the ball resets in the middle of the board.
-The star then relocates.
+If the ball hits a yellow star then winning player loses 2 points.
+If the ball hits a pink star then the ball gets bigger.
+If the ball hits a blue star then the winner's paddle shrinks.

+Ball and paddle sizes reset when the next star is hit by the ball.

 ### Personal Learnings